Community Services Advisory Council

 The advisory council makes efforts to have each County Council legislative district represented through membership and shall consist of the following:

-To read more about the CSAC, please review the CSAC bylaws.
+To read more about the CSAC, please review the CSAC bylaws (PDF).
+Meetings

 CSAC meetings are held monthly on the third Tuesday of each month from 3:30 p.m. to 5:00p.m., and are open to the public.
 Meetings are located in the Robert J. Drewel Building (Administration Building East), Room 6A04, sixth floor at 3000 Rockefeller Avenue, in Everett.

-Additional Information To be considered for membership on the CSAC, request agendas and/or meeting minutes, or for further information, please contact Tyler Verda at 425-262-2904.
+To be considered for membership on the CSAC, request agendas and/or meeting minutes, or for further information, please email Tyler Verda or call at 425-262-2904.